runionow/Apache-Lucene-Information-Retrieval/Final Project/README.md

 </ol>

-## 4. Some Queries that we will using in this Project.
+## 4. Jump Start : Sample Queries and Code.

 a.
 To retrieve business Id of all the restaurants that are serving Indian Food.Try to run it in **Robo 3T**.